Skip to content

 ESG Quietly Became an Institutional Capital Filter

 According to 2026 institutional investor surveys, 73% of respondents plan to increase digital asset allocations this year, while 81% of investors with existing exposure now prefer regulated vehicles such as ETFs and ETPs instead of direct wallet custody.
+This transition matters because institutional rails naturally inherit institutional expectations.
+As more capital flows through regulated structures, crypto markets increasingly absorb the operational standards, compliance frameworks, and transparency requirements historically associated with traditional finance.

 Governance Quietly Became Crypto’s Most Important Institutional Risk